 It’s time for me to come clean: my morning smoothie is rarely beautiful.
 But what it lacks in beauty it more than makes up for in taste, I promise.
 My secret?
 CINNAMON!
 Yes, cinnamon.
 Why should oatmeal have all the fun?

-Why cinnamon is good for a smoothie
+Cinnamon is good for you

 Cinnamon is my favorite thing to add to a smoothie.
 Not only delicious but it adds a subtle, spicy balance to the sweet fruit.
 I have three reasons as to why cinnamon is a good addition.